CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 ---

-### Migrating to Microsoft OneDrive/SharePoint Destination Section
+### Migrating to Microsoft 0365  OneDrive/SharePoint Section.

 When migrating Micosoft as the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Endpoint Configuration</a>

-Migrating files to Microsoft 365, Only use the Sharepoint Admin URL.
+Migrating files to Microsoft 365 OneDrive/SharePoint, Only use the Sharepoint Admin URL.
 The URL will look similar see example.

 https://tenant-admin.sharepoint.com.